bishalimtiaz/cookie_api/README.md

 Fast API Startup Template

 ### upgrade pip
-`python -m pip install --upgrade pip`
+`python -m pip install --upgrade pip` if you want to upgrade the pip version for your project

 ### Run Project
-Use bash command
+Use bash command from root directory

-`ENV=dev uvicorn app.main:app` to start dev environment <br />
+`ENV=dev uvicorn app.main:app` to start dev environment or `uvicorn app.main:app`  that will start dev environment<br />
 `ENV=prod uvicorn app.main:app` to start prod environment <br />

+Then go to app directory and run `python create_food_data.py`.
+It will create food data from excel file.
+This command must run once and if it is run multiple time it will create multiple Entry.

 ## Development Instruction
 To create new table create `a_model.py` inside `models` package.
 Then create a class that will define a `Table` inside db.